yingx9/tp/docs/DeveloperGuide.md

    the checks, `filterResources` is called to begin the filtering process.
 First it calls `hasFilters()` check if the user selected any filters `[tag/genre/status]` or none.

-If hasFilters returns `true`, it filters the `resourceList` with the given keywords.
+If hasFilters returns `true`, it filters the `resourcesList` with the given keywords.
 Resources matching the filters are added to a temporary list called `matchedResources`.
 After all resources has been checked, `matchedResources` list is passed to `showResourcesDetails()`, a method called from `UI` to display the details of the resources.

 If hasFilters returns `false`, it skips the filtering process and displays the details of all the resources.